hust-linyi/MedISeg/README.md

 [LiTS17](https://www.kaggle.com/datasets/andrewmvd/liver-tumor-segmentation) | 3DUNet | + ABL-CS  | 89.31% | 87.38%  | 87.79% | 79.13% | [weight]

 ## Todo list
-- [ ] Experiments on more medical image datasets
+- [ ] Experiments on more datasets

-- [ ] Experiments on other backbone networks
+- [ ] Experiments on other backbones

-- [ ] Experiments on more MIS tricks
+- [ ] Experiments on more tricks

 - [ ] Other interesting attempts